Nepal–United Kingdom relations: History

 The Brigade of Gurkhas of the British Army has recruited soldiers from Nepal since the 19th century.

+During both World War I and World War II, Nepal provided military and financial support to the British war effort.

+In the aftermath of the 1952 British Malayan headhunting scandal, the British embassy in Nepal privately warned the Foreign Office that images of British atrocities during the Malayan Emergency were harming Britain's attempts to recruit Gurkhas.

 The Embassy of Nepal marked 200 years of Nepal-UK ties in 2014.
 The UK is Nepal's largest bilateral aid donor.